 - The Al Mahara Restaurant is located within the same hotel.
 The restaurant is extraordinarily opulent, including a 990,000-litre marine tank.
 Inside the aquarium is a female shark that has given birth for four years in a row (this has never been documented on sharks before).

 - The Talise Spa combines the highest level of perfection with the allure of a high-end lifestyle.
-The hotel has received the title for best luxury hotel spa every year since 2014.
+The hotel has received the title of best luxury hotel spa every year since 2014.

 - The Burj Al Arab is a symbol of Dubai’s wonderful culture, having appeared in several films such as Mission: Impossible -Ghost.
 It is an incredibly beautiful hotel in both Dubai and the rest of the world.